 Kevin Richard Weldon was born In Harlem, New York to his awesome and proud parents, Richard and Marguerite Weldon on February 28, 1962.
 He was the eldest of four children.

-To plant a memorial tree in honor of Kevin R. Weldon, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Kevin R. Weldon, please visit our Heartfelt Sympathies Store.